 Networking skills are among the vital interpersonal skills for every professional.
 Networking skills are a combination of other overlapping co-related skills.
-Do not appear in any social or business event that is not about you all the reason.
+Do not appear in any social or business event that is not about you for all the reasons.
 Regarding networking relationship building, sales pitches do not create where you force others to listen to drones about yourself.

 The same goes for social and professional networking via the Internet.
 You will pay for something when building a network.
 Both sides must benefit from maintaining a good personal and business relationship.